uhlik/bpy/README.md

 ## [Fast Wavefront^2](https://github.com/uhlik/bpy) (for blender 2.80)

-**Import/Export single mesh as Wavefront OBJ.**
+**Import/Export single mesh as Wavefront OBJ.
+Fast.
+Now with Cython.
+Binaries not included.**

 Only active mesh is exported.
 Only single mesh is expected on import.
 Supported obj features: UVs, normals, vertex colors using MRGB format (ZBrush).

 changelog:

 * 0.3.1 import obj (python only)
-* 0.3.0 export implementated in cython
+* 0.3.0 export implemented in cython
 * 0.2.0 ported to blender 2.80
 * 0.1.2 import zbrush mask as vertex group
 * 0.1.1 first release